francidellungo/Minigrid_HCI-project/README.md

-# Minigrid_HCI-project
-Inverse reinforcement learning project
+# Inverse Reinforcement Learning on Minigrid

+The aim of this project is to provide a tool to train an agent on Minigrid.
+The human player can make game demonstrations and then the agent is trained from these demonstrations using Inverse Reinforcement Learning techniques.

+The IRL algorithms are based on the following paper:
-Extrapolating Beyond Suboptimal Demonstrations via Inverse Reinforcement Learning from Observations https://arxiv.org/pdf/1904.06387.pdf
+*Extrapolating Beyond Suboptimal Demonstrations via Inverse Reinforcement Learning from Observations* https://arxiv.org/pdf/1904.06387.pdf